-Learn everything about running your own design and content sprints at on 27 April. will be hosting a full-day workshop to teach you how to get the right setup for a successful sprint, how to create a testable prototype, and much more.
+Learn everything about running your own design and content sprints at Generate London on 20 September. will be hosting a full-day workshop to teach you how to get the right setup for a successful sprint, how to create a testable prototype, and much more.

 As a design and build agency, we pride ourselves on creating products that are not only beautiful, but that also provide fantastic user experiences.
 By taking a user-centric approach to the way we tackle our customers' business problems, we ensure appropriate focus is given to the end-user throughout.

 So often companies spend an incredible amount of time and money designing and developing a product that is ultimately not fit for purpose.
 It may fail to meet the business needs of the company or the needs of the users.
 A product design sprint can remove elements of risk from client projects and therefore help you avoid costly redesigns or change of directions further down the road.

 We offer our clients a way to validate their assumptions and test new products in a fast and cost-effective way; product design sprints.
 These are a highly effective way of shaping new products and identifying solutions to existing problems.
 They also help to reassure clients that their product is on the right path; bringing greater clarity to a project right from the outset.

 Made popular by Google Ventures (the venture capital arm of Google), product design sprints are invaluable for new businesses or existing companies looking to design a website or refine a digital product.

 It's an intensive week that aims to help the team understand of what the product is (or should be).
 During the sprint, the team brainstorms ideas and features, decides on which ones to explore, and then finally prototypes and tests these concepts with real users.

 Sprints make it possible to learn what would traditionally take months of effort in just a single week, ensuring that valuable time and money isn't wasted on something that might not work.